joanFaseDev/order-summary/README.md

 ### Continued development

-I wished to keep practicing using ems, rems and view units because in my mind it's one of the key for creating good responsive design.
+I wished to keep practicing using ems, rems and view units because in my mind it's one of the keys for creating good responsive design.
 I also want to learn more about accessibility and the various ways we can tweak our designs to improve the experience of the few as much as the many.

 ### Useful resources